pyx-partners/dmgd/docs/architecture.md

 3. Block creation is conducted by Validators that are approved by the asset issuer.

-Due to the fact that Prova does not issue tokens programmatically as part of the block creation process (like Bitcoin, Ethereum, Litecoin, ...), tokens are instead created by the Asset Issuer.
+Due to the fact that DMG does not issue tokens programmatically as part of the block creation process (like Bitcoin, Ethereum, Litecoin, ...), tokens are instead created by the Asset Issuer.
 The Asset Issuer has permission to create and destroy assets via administrative transactions which are 100% visible on the blockchain by all participants.

-As a model and a technical basis for Prova, the long-running distributed [Bitcoin](https://www.bitcoin.org) blockchain system is used as a basis.
+As a model and a technical basis for DMG, the long-running distributed [Bitcoin](https://www.bitcoin.org) blockchain system is used as a basis.
-The initial implementation of prova is based on the [btcd](https://github.com/btcsuite/btcd) implementation.
+The initial implementation of DMG is based on the [btcd](https://github.com/btcsuite/btcd) implementation.

 # Terminology

-Prova uses the following terms as part of its documentation:
+DMG uses the following terms as part of its documentation:

 **Asset Issuer**
 The Asset Issuer is responsible for asset issuance and